-As many of you might be already aware, every 7th April, we celebrate the World Health Day.
-It was in the same date, in the year 1948 that the World Health Organization was founded with the aim of making people understand their rights to the highest level of healthcare possible.
+As many of you might be already aware, every 7th of April, we celebrate World Health Day.
+It was on the same date, in the year 1948 that the World Health Organization was founded with the aim of making people understand their rights to the highest level of healthcare possible.
 Since then, we can see that the organization’s “HEALTH FOR ALL” vision has crossed so many levels during the past several decades.

 This year marked the 70thanniversary of the establishment of World Health Organization, which is calling on all the world leaders to oaths they made on Sustainable Development Goals and stressing them to commit themselves to solid steps to improve the health of people living all around the globe.
 To put it simply, the primary objective of this World Health Day was to ensure that each and every individual, irrespective of where they live, should have access to quality health services without encountering any financial hardships.